huggingface/blog/inference-pro.md

 - `guidance_scale`: How closely you want the model to match the prompt.
 Lower numbers are less accurate, very high numbers might decrease image quality or generate artifacts.
 - `width` and `height`: The desired image dimensions.
 SDXL works best for sizes between 768 and 1024.
 - `num_inference_steps`: The number of denoising steps to run.
 Larger numbers may produce better quality but will be slower.
 Typical values are between 20 and 50 steps.

+For additional details on text-to-image generation, we recommend you check the [diffusers library documentation](https://huggingface.co/docs/diffusers/using-diffusers/sdxl).

 ### Caching